-Thailand has the fourth largest population of Hmong in the world (behind China, Vietnam, and Laos).
-Many of the Hmong fled to Thailand after the Vietnam War resulted in a communist crackdown on America's wartime allies, and almost all of the Hmong in the United States can trace their arrival to America through refugee camps in Thailand.
+Thailand has the fourth largest population of Hmong people in the world (behind China, Vietnam, and Laos).
+Many Hmong families fled to Thailand after the Vietnam War resulted in a communist crackdown on wartime allies of the United States.
+Almost all Hmong people in the United States can trace their journey through refugee camps in Thailand.

-Through traveling to several provinces in the country, this immersion will allow students to learn about the Hmong living there from a variety of perspectives, and connect the experiences of Hmong people in Thailand with those of Hmong descent in the United States (specifically Wisconsin and Minnesota).
-In addition, students will come to understand contemporary Hmong issues in Northern Thailand and gain new perspectives on possible professional engagement with Hmong studies in fields such as international development, education, business, journalism, and academia.
+This immersion program will allow students to learn about Hmong culture from a variety of perspectives and be able to connect the experiences of Hmong people in Thailand with those of Hmong descent in the United States (specifically Wisconsin and Minnesota).
+In addition, students will come to understand contemporary Hmong issues in northern Thailand and gain new perspectives on possible professional engagement with Hmong studies in fields such as international development, education, business, journalism, and academia.